Facilitating growth experiments

 I was part of introducing growth experiments at Attest.
-A growth experiment is a systematic method for testing any growth-related improvements we made to the website.
+They are essentially a structured way to test and measure the impact of any growth-related improvements we made to the marketing website.

-They could be as complex as creating a new section (eg Academy for educational content) or as small as A/B testing a call-to-action.
-In essence they follow the same format.
+They could be as complex as creating a new section (eg a hub for educational content) or as small as A/B testing a call-to-action.
+In essence they all follow a similar format which is close to a lean UX approach.

 For example, our homepage bounce rate was north of 55%.
 A high bounce rate might indicate that potential prospects do not find what there are after.
 So we set out to understand why users drop out, and therefore, if we should/could make improvements.